lightninglabs/taproot-assets/README.md

 ### API

-Taro exposes a GRPC (port 10029) and a REST (port 8089) API.
+Taproot Assets exposes a GRPC (port 10029) and a REST (port 8089) API.
 Connections are encrypted with TLS and authenticated using macaroons.
-[The API is documented here](https://lightning.engineering/api-docs/api/taro/).
-Further guides [can be found here](https://docs.lightning.engineering/lightning-network-tools/taro).
+[The API is documented here](https://lightning.engineering/api-docs/api/taproot-assets/).
+Further guides [can be found here](https://docs.lightning.engineering/lightning-network-tools/taproot-assets).

 ### Mainnet